rmtonmoy/phosphoscout_code/README.md

 ---

 ### `data/mutations_to_run.txt` — User Input File
 JSON array of mutation objects to analyze.
-This is your input file — create it with the mutations you want to process.
+A sample file with a TP53 p.C176S entry is included in the repository.
+Replace or extend it with the mutations you want to process.
 See the [Input Format](#input-format) section above for the expected schema.
-A sample file with common cancer mutations is not included in the repository.

 **Location:** `data/mutations_to_run.txt`